LoreGuarnizo/movie-test/README.md

 #### Feature 3:  Filter by rating

+The Rating component was based on an existing one, see it [here](https://codepen.io/benjaminreid/pen/vNVwPW)

 * The rating is a value between 0 and 10.
 * Add a rating filter in the form of five stars like.
 * When selecting a star, all the stars to the left should be selected as well.